Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

 - Ax-Crazy: The Gollum side of him is unhinged, depraved and murderous.

-- Breakout Character: Was essentially a One-Scene Wonder in The Hobbit.
+- Breakout Character: Had one scene of note in The Hobbit.
 In The Lord of the Rings, he's a big attraction.

 - Catchphrase: "My Precioussss", "Gollum, Gollum!"